Githubsmasuku/DeviceTvmSoftwareVulnerabilities-Queries/README.md

 **Purpose:** To provide reusable, well-documented KQL queries for vulnerability management, showcasing expertise in MDE, cloud security, and compliance with South African regulations like the Protection of Personal Information Act (POPIA).

-**Author:** [Your Name], a South African cybersecurity professional with 9 years of experience and certifications including CompTIA Security+, CISSP, and Microsoft AZ-500.
-Connect via [LinkedIn Profile].
+**Author:** [Sihle Masuku], a South African cybersecurity professional with 9 years of experience and certifications including CompTIA Security+, SecurityX, and Microsoft AZ-500 in progress.
+Connect via [https://www.linkedin.com/in/sihle-masuku-securityx-411b0416b/].

 ## Repository Structure
 ```